-The painting panel is double sided.
-On one side is a depiction of the storm which wrecked the Royal Charter.
-On the other side is a depiction of a dead, calm day at sea.
-The two paintings will be created in Anthony Garratt’s studio over two months; the time it was supposed to take the Royal Charter to reach Liverpool, from Melbourne.
+The painting panel was double sided.
+On one side, a depiction of the storm which wrecked the Royal Charter.
+On the other side, a depiction of a dead, calm day at sea.
+The two paintings were created in Anthony Garratt’s studio over two months; the time it was supposed to take the Royal Charter to reach Liverpool, from Melbourne.

-With each pivot and change of direction in the wind, the painting panel communicates data to a website which each day, at 17.55, (The time of the uk shipping forecast), draws an arc representing the change in wind direction, onto a circle.
+With each pivot and change of direction in the wind, the painting panel communicated data to a website which each day, at 17.55, (The time of the uk shipping forecast), drew an arc representing the change in wind direction, onto a circle.

-After two months (the time it was meant to take the Royal Charter to reach Liverpool, from Melbourne) of ‘wind arcs’ being drawn, the lines will be flattened into a musical score to be performed and recorded by concert violinist Philippa Mo, accompanying a Welsh Male Voice Choir.
+After two months (the time it was meant to take the Royal Charter to reach Liverpool, from Melbourne) of ‘wind arcs’ being drawn, the lines were flattened into a musical score to be performed and recorded by concert violinist Philippa Mo, accompanying a Welsh Male Voice Choir.

-Former National Poet for Wales, Gillian Clarke will write a poem about the installation which will be the lyrics for the composition.
+Former National Poet for Wales, Gillian Clarke wrote a poem about the installation which feature in the composition.

-The performance and culmination of the installation will be on 26 October, the 160 year anniversary of the Royal Charter Storm.
+The performance and culmination of the installation was on 26 October, the 160 year anniversary of the Royal Charter Storm.